-Our discussion has primarily focused on empirical work that challenges the core claims of the Cultural Byproduct Hypothesis.
-However, a further question remains as to the status of the cross-cultural data themselves.
-Why, if there is such a strong case against a culturally specific origin of the Müller-Lyer illusion, is there seemingly an equally strong empirical case for it?
-Henrich et al. (2022) pose something like this question as well, noting that "the evidence showing variation in the strength of these illusions across populations remains largely unchallenged".
+Our discussion has primarily focused on empirical work that challenges the core claims of the cultural byproduct hypothesis.
+However, a further question remains as to the status of the crosscultural data themselves.
+Why, if there is such a strong case against a culturally specific origin of the Müller-Lyer illusion, does there appear to be an equally strong empirical case for it?
+Henrich et al. (2023) posed something like this question as well, noting that "the evidence showing variation in the strength of these illusions across populations remains largely unchallenged."
 Here, we embrace this task and turn to a critical reanalysis of the cross-cultural evidence.
-Though a full account of every cross-cultural observation is beyond the scope of this discussion, we outline several reasons why the original datasets from Segall et al. and other historical investigations should be more cautiously interpreted, and encourage new waves of empirical work that can better assess these claims using up-to-date standards of rigorous, reproducible, and replicable research.
+Though a full account of every cross-cultural observation is beyond the scope of this discussion, we outline several reasons why the original data from Segall et al. and other historical investigations should be more cautiously interpreted, and we encourage new waves of empirical work that can better assess these claims using up-to-date standards of rigorous, reproducible, and replicable research.

-Specifically, we highlight (1) contradictory results emerging from contemporaneous, cross-cultural assessments of the Müller-Lyer illusion (which often show completely opposing patterns of variation); (2) internal inconsistencies in the original Segall et al. dataset, as well as research practices now recognized to be problematic by modern methodological standards (including discarding inconvenient data points, and failing to conduct appropriate statistical tests); and (3) misinterpretations and/or misunderstandings regarding the degree of carpentry and rectangularity in relation to the strength of the illusion.
+Specifically, we highlight (a) contradictory results emerging from contemporaneous, cross-cultural assessments of the Müller-Lyer illusion (which often show completely opposing patterns of variation); (b) internal inconsistencies in the original Segall et al. data, as well as research practices now recognized to be problematic by modern methodological standards (including discarding inconvenient data points, and failing to conduct appropriate statistical tests); and (c) misinterpretations and/or misunderstandings regarding the degree of carpentry and rectangularity in relation to the strength of the illusion.